Skip to main content

 2. Be Specific and Concise

-• Provide clear, detailed instructions or questions in each message.
+• Provide clear, detailed instructions or questions in each message

-• Include relevant context to help Claude understand your needs better.
+• Include relevant context to help Claude understand your needs better

 3. Leverage Claude's Memory Within a Conversation

-• Refer back to previous information instead of repeating it in new messages.
+• Refer back to previous information instead of repeating it

 4. Batch Similar Requests

-• For example, instead of sending separate messages for each math problem, send them all in one message.
+If you have multiple related tasks or questions, group them in a single message.
+For example, instead of sending separate messages for each math problem, send them all in one message.

 5. Review and Edit Before Sending

-• Check for clarity, completeness, and relevance to reduce the need for follow-up messages.
+Take a moment to review your message for clarity and completeness to reduce the need for follow-up messages.

-7. Use Project Knowledge Bases Effectively
+6. Use Project Knowledge Bases Effectively

 Best Practice Examples for Specific Use Cases